dvlsatya/Network-intrusion-detection-using-machine-learning/README.md

 Classifier Training and Testing: At the core of the IDS lies the training and testing of classifiers.
 Three primary classifiers—Naive Bayes, Decision Tree, and K-Nearest Neighbours—are employed to assess the dataset and make predictions.

-AAcheived accuracy :  99.4% ( Decision Tree classifier)
+Acheived accuracy :  99.4% ( Decision Tree classifier)